 Studies have shown green tea drinkers have a lower risk of cardiovascular disease.
 Other studies show that black tea has similar effects.
 In fact, researchers estimate that the rate of heart attack decreases measurably with the consumption of just a few cups of tea per day.

 Research also shows that green tea lowers total cholesterol, improving the overall cholesterol profile.
 One population-based clinical study found that men who drink green tea are more likely to have lower total cholesterol than those who do not drink green tea.
 Other clinical studies that look at populations of people indicate that the antioxidant properties of green tea may help prevent atherosclerosis, particularly coronary artery disease.
 The benefits of green tea also seem to extend to preventing stroke, reducing high blood pressure, and inhibiting the formation of blood clots.
 Much of the effect may also be due to the ability of green tea to help lower blood sugar and insulin levels.

 6. Boost Your Physical Performance

-Green tea also seems to boost physical performance, increase exercise endurance, and decrease reaction time, and there are many, many such studies showing these effects from caffeine, although other ingredients in green tea may aid this effect.
+Green tea health benefits also seem to include boosting physical performance, increasing exercise endurance, and decreasing reaction time, and there are many, many such studies showing these effects from caffeine, although other ingredients in green tea may aid this effect.
 Caffeine, and green tea’s, ability to mobilize fatty acids in fat tissue to make them more easily available for use as energy also seems to aid physical performance.
 In one study, caffeine was shown to significantly increase physical performance (exercise endurance and exertion).
 The antioxidants in green tea may also help prevent tissue damage during physical exertion as well.